Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Domain Distribution Discrepancy

-Finally, the model difference is also one possible reason of the domain gap.
-When the perception architecture is the same, diverse models may still exist because of different trained epochs~\cite{you2022unsupervised}.
-When the perception architecture is the same, diverse models may exist due to different CNN frameworks~\cite{xu2021spg}.
-When the perception architecture is diverse, the model is obviously different, for example, from CNN architecture to transformer architecture~\cite{sun2022safe}.
-The detection features extracted from diverse deep learning models are quite different, as shown in~\cite{xu2023bridging}, leading to the heterogeneous feature distribution between different domains.
+Finally, the model difference is not common but it is also one possible reason for the domain gap in intelligent vehicle perception.
+When the perception architecture is diverse, the model is obviously different~\cite{xu2023bridging}, for example, from PointPillar architecture~\cite{lang2019pointpillars} to SECOND architecture~\cite{yan2018second}.
+When the perception architecture is the same, the domain gap may still exist because of heterogeneous configurations, like training epochs, resolution, number of convolution layers, and hyperparameters~\cite{xu2023bridging}.
+Because of these diverse situations, the features extracted from them might have a domain shift, as described in~\cite{xu2023bridging}, leading to the heterogeneous feature distribution between different domains.